 The 'Kids Park' is located at the base of the resort and open from 9:00am until 4:00pm.
 The entry charge is 1,000 yen.
 An accompanying adult can enter for free.
 As well as a snow escalator there is a sledding area, an area for playing in the snow, a beginners run and snow racers.

 A 'Kids Room' child care service for children ages 1-6 years is also available on the 2nd Floor of the main ticket centre.
 Reservations are required and 2 hours costs 2,000 yen.

 There is also a free rest room for young children.

-There are no specific 'Snow Park' areas, but a few snow shoe courses (both 1.5km in length).
+There are no specific 'Snow Park' areas, but there are a few snow shoe courses (both 1.5km in length).